Safety at Amgen

 Our goal is to have a world class safety record through safety leadership and risk management practices—integrating safety throughout our business processes.
 We are committed to complying with country and local safety regulations and laws and to making safety a fundamental part of how people perform work at Amgen.

-In 2019, we set a safety goal of 0.27 incidents or less per 100 staff.
-Though we fell short of meeting that goal (with a rate of 0.31), we continue to focus on new and improved ways to promote staff safety.
+In 2020, we set a safety goal of 0.27 incidents or less per 100 staff.
+While we improved to our best-ever performance during the year (with a rate of 0.29), through continued focus on new and improved ways to promote staff safety, we fell short of meeting that goal.

 Safety Improvement Campaigns